klaytn/servicechain-remote-tests/README.md

-# Servicechain Remote Tests
+# ServiceChain Remote Tests
-- It is for remote testing using caver-js.
-This is useful when certain tests do not work on the ServiceChain simulator node.
+- This is useful when certain tests do not work on the ServiceChain simulator node.
+- CN, PN, EN, SCN nodes are started in docker.
+- This is scheduling with github actions.
+- These tests use the caver-js.

 ## Use docker-compose for setting parent and child docker image
 ### Parameters in env file